-This schedule is subject to change per the instructor's discretion.
-All readings are to be completed for the day listed.
+Please note that this schedule is subject to change per the instructor's discretion.
+I will make every effort to inform you of any changes as soon as possible.
+Also be aware that all readings are to be completed for the day listed.
+Reading loads may increase or decrease depending on the particular unit or text(s).